-The world needs to be cleared up from all the waste materials we are putting in it.
+The world needs to be cleared up from all the waste materials we are producing.
 Recycling different products can add up to a bigger picture of this little dream called a “better world”.
 No waste should go “just wasted”.
 While food waste is a major addition to the world’s pollution however using food waste to make energy can create a noticeable difference.
 In fact, food waste to energy might be the new solution we are looking for.

 What does food waste to energy mean and how it works?